christine-sun/contented/README.md

 -Filter by platform on task stream
 -Show platform button image and title, transition from black and white to color -collection view possibly for platform buttons
+-have initial walkthrough screen on first sign up that shows importance of intention-setting and concept of pushes for platforms